finem4n/quantum_algorithims/README.md

 # Quantum algorithims
-Showcase of some quantum algorithms written in OpenQl (Python) with simulations in Qxelarator.
+Showcase of some quantum algorithms written in OpenQl (Python) with simulations in QXelarator.